 Note that all the items in the tabs are sorted by date by default.
 Click on the respective column title to sort them by any other parameters.
 Not all the columns are visible by default, right-click on any column title to add or delete columns or restore the defaults.
 Drag columns to place them in any desired order.

 On the Balance bar, to the bottom of the TradeWatch panel, the account parameters are displayed in real-time: Balance, Equity, Margin, Free Margin, Margin Level, Smart Stop Out, as well as gross and net profit/loss.
-Click on the Balance bar to expand it, hover over any of the parameters to find out how this value is calculated.
+You also have the option to see the values in the Account’s currency or the indicative currency of USD.
+Click on the Balance bar to expand it and switch between account currency and indicative currency.Hover over any of the parameters to find out how this value is calculated.

 Note that the Balance bar is not displayed in the Transactions tab.

 All the open positions are available in the Positions tab.

 The Positions table displays all the basic information about each position, including volume trading, commissions, and Gross and Net Profit or Loss.
 By default, all positions are sorted by date.
 Click on the respective column in the panel to sort positions by symbol, direction, volume, price, date, etc.

 To filter the Positions by any of the parameters, just type in the value or its part into the search box above the list.